Hadi Rohani: Political activities

 After staying in Qom until 1964, Hadi Rohani went back to his hometown.
 While he was there, he was very active in his criticism of Mohammad Reza Pahlavi and the Pahlavi regime.
-This led to him being interrogated and harassed several times by SAVAK, which lead to the eventual arrest.
-He was taken by SAVAK and interrogated on 20 August 1978, they raided his home and was sent to Tehran the same night.
+This led to him being interrogated and harassed several times by SAVAK, which would lead to his eventual arrest.
+He was taken by SAVAK and interrogated on 20 August 1978, when they raided his home.
+He was sent to Tehran the same night.
 This led to protests around Babol County as the people were very fond of Hadi, with the pressure from the people, the Shah ordered for him to be released on 1 September 1978.

 After the Iranian Revolution, Hadi Rohani spent the rest of his years being the Representative of the Supreme Leader of Iran, the Imam of Friday Prayer in Mazandaran, and he represented the people of Mazandaran in the Assembly of Experts.
 His first Friday of being the Imam occurred on 9 November 1979.
 He took his Friday prayers very seriously, and would attend even when he was ill.
 The last Friday Prayer he was the Imam of was on 27 April 1999.